WePesa/blockchain-proof-of-concept/README.md

-# Blockchain database and service usage in an web project using CQRS | Proof of concept
+# Blockchain database and service usage in an web project | Proof of concept

 ## Introduction